Dog training and boarding at All Dogs Unleashed

 • Look at me pulls attention back to you and off the other dog

 Train each dog individually first.
 A command your dog cannot do alone will fail with a second dog in the room.
+Solid obedience training is the backbone of dog to dog aggression training in our area.
+In two weeks, your dog can learn to leave the other dog alone on command.
+That is the goal.

 When Dog Fighting in Your Dallas Home Needs Professional Help